GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ## Inspecting data with `head` and `tail`

 Although `cat` command is an easy way for us to open and view the content of a file, it is not very practical to do so for a file with thousands of lines as it will exhaust the shell "space".
 Instead, large files should be inspected first and then manipulated accordingly.
-First round of inspection can be done with `head` and `tail` command which prints the first 10 lines and the last 10 lines (`-n 10`) of a a file, respectively. .i.e.
+The first round of inspection can be done with `head` and `tail` command which prints the first 10 lines and the last 10 lines (`-n 10`) of a a file, respectively.
 Let's use `head` and `tail` to inspect *Mus_musculus.GRCm38.75_chr1.bed*

 ```bash
 head Mus_musculus.GRCm38.75_chr1.bed